A Tale of Two J.S. Bach Arrangements—Duarte & York

 April 15, 2023

-Andrew York, classical guitarist and composer, though perhaps best known as a (former) member of the Los Angeles Guitar Quartet, is not my cup of tea.
-Having seen him in concert years ago, playing solo, I felt no compunction whatsoever to ever see him again.
-Plus, York’s numerous compositions almost all top out at “nice,” which in truth means boring or, at the most generous, musically clever.
-One exception though is York’s most famous piece, “Sunburst,” a well-crafted guitar adventure that John Williams first popularized.
+Andrew York, classical guitarist and composer, and perhaps best known as a (former) member of the Los Angeles Guitar Quartet, is not my cup of tea.
+Having seen him in concert years ago, performing solo, I afterwards felt no compunction to see him in concert again.
+Plus, York’s numerous compositions nearly all top out at “nice,” which in truth means boring or, at the most generous, musically clever.
+One exception though is York’s well-known piece, “Sunburst,” a skillfully crafted guitar adventure that John Williams first popularized.
 Another is York’s guitar arrangement of “Linus and Lucy,” the classic Peanuts theme by Vince Guaraldi.
-A third, which I focus on here, is a guitar arrangement of J.S.
+A third, which I focus on here, is an arrangement for guitar of J.S.
 Bach’s Cello Suite #3 in C major (BWV 1009).
-Beyond these three however, I cannot find much else to fret over.
+Beyond these three however, I cannot find much else to “fret” over.

 Seeing York in concert some two decades ago, in Hartford, Connecticut, did more to sour my mood than anything else.
-As I distinctly recall, York came out on stage wearing a pair of sandals.
-Having paid good money for a classical guitar concert, not some Joan Baez folk festival, the last thing I wanted to see all throughout was York’s sandaled feet.
-Meanwhile, because of his many prosaic compositions, as I then first discovered, I found myself nodding off at times.
-But to worsen matters further, between some pieces York made comments deadpanning or even poo-pooing his own material.
+As I clearly recall, York came out on stage wearing sandals.
+Having paid good money for a classical guitar concert, not some Joan Baez folk jam, the last thing I wanted to see was York’s sandaled feet.
+Meanwhile, because of his many prosaic compositions, as I then drowsily learned, I soon found myself nodding off at times.
+But to worsen matters further, York introduced some of his pieces with rather unflattering comments.
 In one memorable instance, he remarked that his next piece had come to him while he was “in the bathroom.”
-That tidbit surely wasn’t music to my ears.
-However, it did ring into my ear contemplations about my commute home—meaning, I started to see more value in leaving than staying.
+Needless to say, that tidbit surely didn’t come as music to my ears.
+However, it did ring up contemplations about the drive home—meaning, I began seeing more value in leaving than staying.

-Despite my view of York’s compositions as mostly Side B filler, his arrangement of J.S.
+But despite my view of York’s compositions as mostly Side B filler, his arrangement of J.S.
 Bach’s cello suite is not.
-Which leaves me somewhat vexed, since even disharmonious classical guitarists like myself occasionally daydream of a simple black hat/white hat world of composers as either Good, Bad, or Ugly.
+Which leaves me somewhat vexed, since even disharmonious classical guitarists like me occasionally daydream of a simple black- or white-hat world of composers as either Good, Bad, or Ugly.

-As to York’s Bach arrangement, to scale it we have a standard yardstick: the well-known arrangement by John Duarte, an arrangement that Segovia himself, master transcriber/arranger that he was, used for his seminal recording of the suite (which can be found on the all-Bach MCA Classics Segovia Collection Volume 1).
+As to York’s Bach arrangement, in order to scale it properly we do have a standard yardstick: the well-known arrangement by John Duarte, an arrangement that Segovia himself, master transcriber/arranger that he was, used for his seminal recording of the suite (MCA Classics Segovia Collection Volume 1).

-Duarte’s arrangement, especially in the Allemande, Sarabande, and Bourrée I movements, carries the stuff of musical genius, in league with Miguel Llobet’s masterful arrangements for duo guitar of works by Albéniz and Granados.
-But, as can be said of all six movements, any sense of the original as for cello is almost entirely absent.
+Duarte’s arrangement, especially in the Allemande, Sarabande, and Bourrée I movements, carries the stuff of musical genius, in league with Miguel Llobet’s masterful arrangements for duo guitar.
+But, as can be said of all six movements, any sense of the original as being for cello is almost entirely absent.
 Besides the Prelude, there’s little to no further sense or sound that Bach had in mind a bowed string instrument with limited harmonic capabilities.
-Not that Bach would’ve had a dim view of a complete transformation, as Bach himself was no purist, he re-arranging many of his own works, but Duarte’s arrangement at times feels a bit too… guitar-like.
-This is evident near the very end of the Allemande, where a fast-moving bass line juxtaposed against a descending treble feels over-written.
-Or, even more strongly, in the Sarabande, where Duarte gives numerous full-throated strums of four, five, or even six strings, which feel slightly out of bounds despite being harmonically rich.
+Not that Bach would’ve had a dim view of a complete transformation, as Bach himself was no purist, he re-arranging many of his own works.
+But at times Duarte’s arrangement feels a bit too… guitar-like.
+This is evident near the very end of the Allemande, where a fast-moving bass line juxtaposed with a descending treble feels over-written.
+Or, even more strongly, in the Sarabande, where Duarte gives numerous full-throated strums of four, five, or even six strings, which feel slightly out of bounds despite these strums being harmonically rich.

 Enter York’s arrangement.

-Included as the finale to his album “Into Dark”—a respite from Side B, if you will—which also offers York’s own rendition of Sunburst after a collection of, well… niceties, the liner notes indicate that York plays “at original pitch, in cello tuning, there are no added notes.”
+Included as the finale to his album “Into Dark”—a respite from Side B matter, if you will—which also offers York’s own rendition of Sunburst after a collection of various… niceties, the liner notes indicate that York plays the suite “at original pitch, in cello tuning, there are no added notes.”
 In this recording, the sense of the cello, especially with the lower guitar tuning, is palpable.
-As if a cellist is attacking the strings by angling her bow one
+As if a cellist is attacking the strings by angling

-way then another, while her free hand works an unfretted fingerboard, York’s rendition comes off as distinctly cello-like.
-Not merely clever but brilliant, York’s arrangement leads me to start mulling hat colors.
-Though I should mention one minor asterisk: in the Courante and Sarabande York does revert to a more guitar-like sound.
-But then he nicely reacquires the cello at the Bourrée I, finishing the rest of the suite as such.
+her bow way then another, while her free hand works an unfretted fingerboard, York’s rendition comes off as distinctly cello-like.
+Not merely clever but brilliant, York’s arrangement leads me to start mulling hat colors again.
+Though I should mention one minor asterisk: in the Courante and Sarabande, York does revert to a more guitar-like sound.
+But then he nicely reacquires the cello at the Bourrée I, finishing the rest of the suite similarly.

 More than any other work by York, I find this arrangement his highest achievement.
-To hear it live in concert… it just might be worth sticking around through the rest of the program.
+To hear it live in concert, it just might be worth slogging through the rest of the program.